Xairek-Deris/Physics-Simulator/README.md

 # Making
 1. Ensure that the makefile's CFLAGS has the right library path for SDL2.
+2. Ensure that the makefile's LDFLAGS has any flags needed for std::thread.
-2. run make config (to produce the intermediates directories)
+3. run make config (to produce the intermediates directories)
-3. run make
+4. run make

 # Controls
 e: reverses time in the engine